 This was a Hebrew lesson for Hebrew people based on Moses’ Egyptian upbringing.
 But he didn’t want the Hebrews to learn the lessons of Egypt lest it tear them apart and divide them as it did the Egyptians.

 The Egyptians had several schools based on several gods.
 Each school thought their school was the best.
 The five top schools were those of Heliopolis, Hermopolis, Memphis, Elephantine, and Thebes.
 Each had their own traditions.
 What Moses did was combine all five into the Hebrew tradition with Genesis.

 Thus Adam and Eve lived in their sexual paradise free to be, not necessarily naked but at least practicing light exhibitionism, then they learned lessons that were contained in the mysteries of Egypt, lessons that were too deep for them and they felt unclean.

 For the record, the Egyptians were obsessed with cleanliness, of face, teeth, breathe, body, private parts, clothes, house, et cetera.
 They believed that a clean physical presence could lead to a clean heart or ab as it was the ab that was judged after death.

 Mystery lessons like this were too much for the sensually and spiritually beautiful Adam and Eve and they fell, after having learned from a prognosticator the depths of these mysteries.

 Thus we see that Eden is, firstly, a sensual paradise; and, secondly, very close to ancient Egypt, so close in fact that the mystery lessons of Egypt were both a tree of life and a tree of knowledge.
-For a deeper understanding of these things feel free to purchase my book Black Divinity from this website when you can.
+For a deeper understanding of these things feel free to read from the Godbody Ideology page on this website.